 While it’s not an actual SCUBA certification, DSD provides you with an introduction to using SCUBA equipment in shallow water along with important information you’ll need to know when getting involved in this wonderful sport!

 There’s nothing like breathing underwater for the very first time.
 It might take some getting used to, but after a few minutes of awestruck wonder most participants realize how easy diving really is!
 The biggest challenge instructors have with the DSD program is not coaxing participants into the water, but coaxing them out when the program is over.
 The fun part?
 It’s all fun!

 - Plus, you can get credit!
-If your Discover Scuba Diving program includes an actual scuba dive in open water, your experience may count toward your PADI Open Water Diver certification, putting you a step ahead of the game when you decide to go for it.
+If your Discover Scuba Diving program includes an actual scuba dive in open water (not normally done), your experience may count toward your PADI Open Water Diver certification, putting you a step ahead of the game when you decide to go for it.

 What You Learn